-Earlier this year, a man from the East Midlands was diagnosed with the world’s worst case of Gonorrhoea.
+In 2018, a man from the East Midlands was diagnosed with the world’s worst case of Gonorrhoea.
 He was prescribed with two first-line antibiotics to fight the infection, but the treatment was unable to cure him.
 He was eventually admitted into hospital where he received an infusion of antibiotics that were injected into his system over the course of three days.

 Mark Lawton, spokesman for the British Association of Sexual Health and HIV (BASHH) and a consultant in sexual health in Liverpool, said:

 “We need to be ready for the next wave of resistance.
 We’ve seen one case and it will only be a matter of time before we see more.”

 He goes on to explain that Gonorrhoea can affect other areas of the body, including the throat, joints, and even the eyes.
 This is just one reason for the bacteria to develop a resistance.

 “If you get it in the back of the throat the Gonorrhoea can acquire resistance from other bacteria in the back of the throat and swap genetic material,” Dr Lawton said.